 In future language design and evolution activities, the following items should be considered:

-Languages should consider not allowing assignments used as function parameters.
+Prohibiting assignments used as function parameters.

-Languages should consider not allowing assignments within a Boolean expression.
+Prohibiting assignments within a Boolean expression.

 Language definitions should avoid situations where easily confused symbols (such as = and ==, or ; and :, or != and /=) are valid in the same context.
 For example, = is not generally valid in an if statement in Java because it does not normally return a Boolean value.